Your Ultimate Guide to Different Types of Coffee

 Like an iced coffee, iced espresso can be served straight or with a dash of milk, cream or sweetener.
 You can also ice speciality espresso-based drinks like americanos, mochas, macchiatos, lattes and flat whites.

 The trendiest of the iced coffee bunch, cold brew coffees are made by steeping coffee beans from anywhere between 6-36 hours, depending on how strong you would like your cold brew.
 Once the beans are done steeping, add cold milk or cream.
-Here are a few of our best cold brew coffee tips.
+Here are a few of our best tips on how to make cold brew coffee.

 Made famous by Starbucks, the Frappuccino is a blended iced coffee drink that’s topped with whipped cream and syrup.
 But not all Frapps are made the same: watch out for coffee-free versions.
 Unless you’re into that sorta thing.